Should You Buy a Bangkok Condo or Townhouse?

 A townhouse may give you more space for the money, but maintenance can be less predictable.
 You may need to pay for roof repairs, waterproofing, exterior repainting, termites, drainage, gate repairs, water pumps, electrical systems, and renovations.
 If the townhouse is in a managed compound, check the village fee, security quality, shared road maintenance, and rules on extensions or renovations.

 If you plan to use a mortgage, confirm the latest lending criteria directly with your bank.
-The Bank of Thailand announced a temporary extension of relaxed loan-to-value rules for certain housing loans from 1 July 2026 to 30 June 2027, but approval still depends on each bank’s credit assessment, income review, property type, borrower profile, and debt level.
+The Bank of Thailand announced a temporary extension of relaxed loan-to-value rules for certain housing loans from 1 July 2026 to 30 June 2027.
+However, mortgage approval still depends on each bank’s credit assessment, borrower profile, income, debt level, and property type.

 Due Diligence Checklist Before Buying